Many-Bot/manyplug-repo/README.md

 # manyplug-repo

-This is a mirror of ManyBot's plugin repository (ManyPlug).

-If you want to publish a plugin, you can make a pull request or send a Git patch to the email: `manybot@pm.me`.
+Want to publish a plugin?
+See: https://manybot.org/docs/how-to-make-a-plugin/